-Patients with CDI utilize antibiotics, FMT, and unapproved over-the-counter probiotics.
-Several therapeutic antibodies and vaccines are also being developed.
+Patients with CDI utilize antibiotics, FMT, unapproved over-the-counter probiotics, and antibodies.
+Several therapeutic vaccines are also being developed.

 Antibiotics.
-According to the Infectious Disease Society of America, or IDSA, guidelines, the current standard of care for CDI is to treat with antibiotics, such as metronidazole or vancomycin.
-Metronidazole has been found to be effective for primary CDI, but approximately 29% of patients experience recurrence (Louie, et. al., Fidaxomicin versus Vancomycin for Clostridium difficile Infection, N. Engl.
-J. Med 364;5, February 3, 2011).
-Vancomycin is recommended for severe disease, but is more expensive.
-In addition, fidaxomicin, an approved antibiotic for CDI, may have higher initial efficacy compared to metronidazole, but it does not have a label claim to reduce or prevent CDI recurrence.
+According to the Infectious Disease Society of America, or IDSA, guidelines, the current standard of care for primary CDI is to treat with antibiotics, such as fidaxomicin or vancomycin.
+Metronidazole is only recommended for mild disease or where access to other drugs is limited.
+In addition, while fidaxomicin is recommended to treat primary CDI, it does not have a label claim to reduce or prevent CDI recurrence.
 No antibiotic therapeutics are currently approved for treatment of recurrent CDI.

 Recurrent CDI, defined as the presence of diarrhea and a positive C. difficile stool assay within two to eight weeks following the initial episode, is not well addressed by any of the available antibiotics.
 When a patient has recurred two or more times after the initial occurrence, CDI recurrence rates are greater than 60% and the probability of additional recurrences increases with successive cycles.
-Some physicians resort to pulse-taper regimens of vancomycin lasting six weeks or more, but there are no well-controlled clinical studies that show such regimens are effective.
 In extreme cases, patients are treated continuously for years with vancomycin, even while they continue to experience gastrointestinal symptoms including diarrhea and abdominal discomfort.

 The primary limitation of antibiotics is that their use appears to exacerbate dysbiosis, resulting in increased risk of future CDI.
-Recent research in animal models has shown that antibiotic use not only eliminates many healthy bacteria in the gastrointestinal tract, but also leads to the release of nutrients that facilitate the growth of C. difficile.
+Research in animal models has shown that antibiotic use not only eliminates many healthy bacteria in the gastrointestinal tract, but also leads to the release of nutrients that facilitate the growth of C. difficile.
 Antibiotics have also been shown to change the ratio of primary versus secondary bile acids in the colon by killing bacteria required to metabolize bile acids.
 This shift to a predominance of primary bile acids further facilitates the growth of C. difficile, as it requires primary bile acids for germination of its spores.
 As a result, antibiotic use may induce a lasting dysbiosis that makes it possible for C. difficile to colonize a person and then cause, or further perpetuate, disease.

 Fecal microbiota transplantation.
 FMT, also known as a stool transplantation, is a procedure during which donated stool, including fecal microbes, is typically instilled via colonoscopy into a patient with CDI.
 We believe that the efficacy of FMT, which has resulted in cure rates for recurrent CDI of 81% in a randomized controlled study reported in 2013 in the New England Journal of Medicine, supports the role of dysbiosis as a cause of CDI recurrence.
 However, FMT presents several challenges for effective treatment of the disease.
 FMT has the potential to transmit infectious or allergenic agents between hosts, involves the transmission of potentially hundreds of unknown strains of bacteria, fungi and viruses from donor to subject, and is difficult to perform on a mass scale.
 Additionally, FMT is inherently non-standardized so that different desired and/or undesired material may be transmitted in any given donation.
 FMT is not approved by the FDA and we believe that, as currently practiced by clinical centers in the U.S., it may be unable to gain such approval since the product, to our knowledge, cannot be characterized according to current regulatory requirements for identity, potency, purity and safety and has not been tested in rigorous, placebo controlled, randomized and blinded clinical studies.
-Commercial providers of FMT must meet FDA regulatory requirements for a biologics license and must produce FMT material using current Good Manufacturing Practices (cGMP).
+Commercial providers of FMT must meet FDA regulatory requirements for a biologics license and must produce FMT material using cGMP.